Numoen/sdk/README.md

 ## Getting Started

-Instantiate your of Numo using your etheres provider:
+Instantiate your of Numo using your ethers provider:

 ### Examples